Sumit-Pandey-07/Sumit-Pandey-07/README.md

 - 👋 Hi, I’m @Sumit-Pandey-07I'm an  Undergraduate Student currently undertaking a Bachelors in Computer Science and Engineering from Graphic Era University and Technology.
-I'm passionate about Machine learning, and Web Development with an active interest in making  websites .
+I'm passionate about  Web Development with an active interest in making  websites .

 - 👀 I’m interested in Programming.